<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2445087089227362&amp;ev=PageView&amp;noscript=1">

 5. Fire Safety and Hot Work

-Fire safety on a construction site is not the same as fire safety in an office.
-You are dealing with active ignition sources (cutting, grinding, welding, portable heaters), flammable materials stored in temporary conditions, and buildings without functioning fire suppression systems.
+Fire safety on a construction site is entirely different from fire safety in a finished office.
+Your crews are dealing with active ignition sources like cutting torches, grinders, welding equipment, and portable heaters, often in close proximity to flammable materials stored in temporary conditions.
+Worse, they are operating in buildings without functioning fire suppression systems.

 6. Housekeeping

 Housekeeping is the most underrated safety topic in construction.
-It does not sound dramatic, but poor housekeeping is behind a huge share of slips, trips, falls, and struck-by incidents.
-Cluttered walkways, scattered materials, tangled cords, and unmanaged debris create hazards that compound throughout the day.
+It rarely sounds dramatic, but poor housekeeping is the root cause behind a massive share of slips, trips, falls, and struck-by incidents.
+Cluttered walkways, scattered materials, tangled cords, and unmanaged debris create compounding hazards as the shift progresses.

 7. Ladder Safety

-Ladders are one of the most commonly used and most commonly misused pieces of equipment on any construction site.
-Workers grab whatever ladder is closest, set it up on uneven ground, overreach instead of repositioning, or use the top cap as a step because "it is just for a second."
+Ladders are one of the most commonly used—and most routinely misused—pieces of equipment on any construction site.
+Workers often grab whatever ladder is closest, set it up on uneven or unstable ground, and overreach instead of taking the time to reposition.
+Too often, they use the top cap as a step because "it is just for a second."

 Ladder safety talks work best when you walk to the nearest ladder on site and inspect it together as a crew.
 For a complete toolbox talk script and checklist, see the Ladder Safety Toolbox Talk.